Configure a banner

-You can configure messages to show users when they connect to the device command line interface (CLI).
+Configure a banner to display messages to users when they connect to the device command line interface (CLI).
+This helps inform users and discourage unauthorized access.

 Procedure